 “First” is a word that comes up a lot with Dane.

-She traveled behind the Iron Curtain to Communist-controlled Prague, where she sang at the first World Festival of Youth in 1947.
+Dane traveled behind the Iron Curtain to Communist-controlled Prague, where she sang at the first World Festival of Youth in 1947.
 By the Fifties, her jazz singing was praised in Playboy and Time magazines.
-She was the first white woman featured Ebony, the national general-interest magazine for African-Americans.
+She was the first white woman featured in Ebony, the national general-interest magazine for African-Americans.
 And she performed that same year at the first – there’s that word again! – Newport Folk Festival.

 Barbara Dane was perhaps the first woman to start a nightclub.
 And the San Francisco club itself was among the first to introduce white audiences to a decidedly ethnic form of music called “the Blues.”

 All this at a time when Madonna was still in diapers – and long before Beyonce was even born.
+Now, at 89 years old, she has influenced a generation of singer-songwriters, some of whom may not even know her name.

 Like a singing female Tom Joad, the symbol of moral justice and resistance in Steinbeck’s The Grapes of Wrath, Barbara Dane has resisted injustice wherever she found it, using the power of music.